slash-l/evidence-training/README.md

 ***
 ## 5. Configure missing evidences {#configure-missing-evidences}

-In this step we will configur the missing evidences so the workflow can path the policy validation.
+In this step we will configure the missing evidences so the workflow can path the policy validation.

 1. Uncomment the `Approve release-bundle` step in the build workflow.
 2. Enable Xray indexing for the release bundle created by the build workflow.